Arjun4522/internet-measurement-network/README.md

 # Internet Measurement Network (IMN)

-A distributed system for performing network measurements using autonomous agents with real-time coordination and monitoring capabilities.
+A distributed system for performing network measurements using autonomous agents with real-time coordination, monitoring, and analytics capabilities.

 ## 🏗️ Architecture Overview

 The Internet Measurement Network is a microservices-based system that enables distributed network measurement tasks through autonomous agents.
-The architecture leverages NATS for messaging, OpenTelemetry for observability, and follows a modular design for extensibility.
+The architecture leverages NATS for messaging, PostgreSQL for system data, ClickHouse for analytics, and follows a modular design for extensibility.

 ### Core Components